appirio-tech/tc-common-tutorials/docker/online_review/README.md

 ## Prepare Codebase
-Clone the source code https://github.com/topcoder-platform/tc-online-review.
+Clone the source code https://github.com/topcoder-platform/tc-online-review and https://github.com/topcoder-platform/autopilot-application.
-After that, be sure to switch to the right branch to develop and deploy.
+After that, be sure to switch to the right branch (**maven**) to develop and deploy.

 ## Build Image - Optional